pfunks/TCTest/test_faq.md

 ## Third Party References and User Links

-Peerhub, BlockTrades, Poloniex, Bittrex, Steemit Chat, [Continue list] are third party applications/services, and are not owned or maintained by Steemit, Inc. Their listing here does not constitute and endorsement or recommendation on behalf of Steemit, Inc.
+PeerHub, BlockTrades, Poloniex, Bittrex, Changelly, Shapeshift.io, Steemit.chat, [Continue list] are third party applications/services, and are not owned or maintained by Steemit, Inc. Their listing here does not constitute and endorsement or recommendation on behalf of Steemit, Inc.

 All of the links to user posts were created by our users and do not necessarily represent the views of Steemit, Inc. or its management.
 Their listing here does not constitute and endorsement or recommendation on behalf of Steemit, Inc.